APACTestDrive/CloudNative_AppDev/400-CICDlab.md

 ## Developing with Brackets

 To enable a developer to develop code and commit it to the Git repository in Developer Cloud, you can use your favourite IDE or a simple text editor with Git command line interface.
 However, we are going to strike a balance and use something that is pretty lightweight but has built in integration with Git.
-Brackets is an open source Â
+Brackets is a modern open source editor that is supported by an active community.

 - You must have installed Brackets and Git extension as well as Git Client.
 If you haven't done this already please follow the guides below.

   *[Click HERE for Brackets and Git Extension installation detail](BRACKETSinstall.md)*